klmcwhirter/upd-indicator/README.md

 Tracking a channel on YouTube?
 If you can write a script to recognize new videos - do it!

 Have some custom `systemd` units for maintenance?
-Just send a D-Bus message.
+Just add an `echo` of [well-defined JSON](./docs/architecture-desgn.md#passing-json-out-of-rule-monitoring-command-scripts) to a file at a location YOU choose.

 That should be all you need to define a monitoring rule that will cause an indicator to show when there is something that needs your attention.